Space Foundation to Present Space Discovery Institutes for Omaha Public Schools

 At the end of each day, students and teachers will write journal entries on the day’s events, enabling them to compare notes on how the curriculum and subject matter can be incorporated into the district’s curriculum and their classrooms, electives, clubs, and schools.
 The students will have as much input as the teachers on how these ideas can find their way into their classrooms.
 The Space Foundation anticipates that this delivery model will result in a powerful new education product of interest to other schools around the country.

 Week one of the Institute will focus on biological and physical research, studying long-term space travel and how the human body reacts to microgravity – including a microgravity pool simulation.
-The second week will focus on astronomy principles for the classroom, studying kinesthetic astronomy – including a trip to the Strategic Air Command museum and a star gazing party.
+The second week will focus on astronomy principles for the classroom, studying kinesthetic astronomy – including a trip to the Strategic Air and Space Museum and a star gazing party.

-“Omaha Public Schools and its partners are providing excellent facilities for this two-week program in Omaha, including a state-of-the-art swimming pool with underwater observation portals for neutral buoyancy training sessions,” said Iain Probert, Space Foundation vice president of education.
+OPS and its partners are providing excellent facilities for this two-week program in Omaha, including a state-of-the-art swimming pool with underwater observation portals for neutral buoyancy training sessions.

 Each student participant will receive one science elective credit from OPS, adding to the immediate value of the experience.
-Teachers completing the summer Space Discovery Institutes will have an opportunity to earn graduate credits at the University of Nebraska-Omaha.
+Teachers completing the summer SDIs will have an opportunity to earn graduate credits at the University of Nebraska-Omaha.